 Q: I didn’t allow my Floor Finish to dry completely before accidentally dripping water on the floor.
 How can I fix it?

-A: White spots are caused by water drops onto the floor finish during the drying/curing process.
-Since the Floor Finish is water-based, the presence of water on the surface of the film during the drying/curing process will cause the film to absorb that water, creating the white spots.
-Even though the film is dry to the touch and able to be lightly walked on after only 1-2 hours of applying the Floor Finish, the film still has to have time to cure.
+A: White spots are caused when water drops onto the floor finish during the drying/curing process.
+Since the Floor Finish is water-based, the presence of water on the surface of the finish during the drying/curing process will cause the finish to absorb that water, creating the white spots.
+Even though the finish is dry to the touch and able to be lightly walked on after only 1-2 hours of applying the Floor Finish, it still has to have time to cure.

 If you are unable to keep water from dripping on the floor in the curing process (4-5 days after application) we recommend placing temporary rugs/towels in front of appliances/sinks where water drops may occur.
 If you do not want to use temporary items, and you allow water drips that create a white spot, do not try to repair the spot immediately.
 Allow the area to dry overnight, and then apply the Quick Shine® Multi-Surface Floor Finish or Quick Shine® Hardwood Floor Luster directly to a clean, damp, soft cloth and apply only over the white spot and the immediate surrounding area.
 Allow to dry for a minimum of 2 hours and it will again, look uniform with the rest of your floor.

 Q: Can I use the Quick Shine® High Traffic Hardwood Floor Luster on my “hardwood” laminate floors?
 If not, what do you recommend?

 A: Our Hardwood Floor Luster and Multi-Surface Floor Finish can be used on laminate flooring.
 We have several customers that have used both products with success on their laminate flooring to provide a luster or shine.
 It is important to note that caution should be used not to flood coat a laminate flooring surface.
 It is recommended to apply thin coats.